Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst

-Our detailed spectral and timing monitoring of the source started 6 days after the first EP detection of the source and it consisted of 33 ``Epochs'' throughout the entire outburst.
-All spectra from Epoch 1 to 31 were analyzed with a model consisting of a disk blackbody emission, a Comptonisation spectrum and a reflection component (models ``H'' and ``S'').
-For the second component, two different models were applied depending on the spectral shape of the incident spectrum: during Epochs 1–9 and 30–31, a Comptonization model (\texttt{relxillCp}) was used, whereas for Epochs 10–29, the incident spectrum was assumed to be a blackbody (\texttt{relxillNS}).
-According to the results of our spectral analysis and the main physical parameters trends displayed in Figures \ref{fig:tower-plot} and \ref{fig:nu_break}, we can reconstruct the evolution of \src during its 2024 outburst in five phases: ``1'', ``2a'', ``2b'', ``3'' and ``4''.
-Phase ``1'' lasted for about 7 days and entails Epochs from 1 to 5.
 Throughout this phase, the source shows a hard spectral shape, with a photon index $\Gamma$ of $\sim$1.8.
 The blackbody temperature and radius are well constrained at around $\sim0.7$ keV and $\sim$10-12 km, respectively.
 The size of the blackbody component suggests that it arises from about the entire NS surface.
 On the other hand, the disk is significantly colder than the black body component, but it gradually heats up throughout this phase, going from an initial temperature of $0.17$ keV to $0.36$ keV at the end of this phase.
 At the same time, the inner radius of the disk, estimated from the normalisation of \texttt{diskbb}, shows an initial decreasing trend from about 100 km to about 20 km, and then increases again, starting a puzzling trend that will be discussed further in the next section.